almarklein/mypaas/README.md

 # MyPaas

-MyPaas is a tool that makes it easy to run a platform as a service (PAAS) on your own VM or hardware.
+MyPaas is a tool that makes it easy to run a platform as a service (PaaS) on your own VM or hardware.
 It combines Traefik and Docker, offers free automatic https, secure deployments via dockerfiles, and analtytics.